MyPureCloud/genesys-spark/A11Y_TESTING.md

 ## Introduction

-Keyboard users, screen reader users, and mouse users should all have a similar experience when interacting with an interface.
+Keyboard users, screen reader users, and mouse users should all have equal access to features and a similar level of user experience quality when interacting with an interface.
 All content and interactive elements should be accessible to all users.
 There are several cases to keep in mind when building accessible interfaces:

 1. Users who can see the screen and primarily use a mouse to navigate the page
 2. Users who can see the screen, but use a keyboard or other non-mouse device to navigate the page